archettialberto/airlab_server_guidelines/docs/server_guidelines/tmux.md

 # Tmux Survival Guide

-Welcome to the Tmux Survival Guide! :tv: In this guide, you will learn how to leverage the power of Tmux to create persistent sessions on the `Westworld` Lab Server.
+Welcome to the Tmux Survival Guide! :tv: In this guide, you will learn how to leverage the power of Tmux to create persistent sessions on the AIRLab Servers.
 Tmux is a terminal multiplexer that allows you to manage multiple sessions and windows within a single terminal, enabling you to keep your code running even when you log out of the server.
 A quick reference of essential Tmux commands is available [here](https://tmuxcheatsheet.com/).
 Let's dive in! :rocket: